 College of Science and Health > Academics > Environmental Science and Studies > Undergraduate > Environmental Studies (BA)

-As an Environmental Studies major, you will take courses in natural sciences, social sciences and humanities, which will provide you with a comprehensive understanding of human interaction with the natural environment, emerging environmental problems and potential solutions.
+As an Environmental Studies major, you will gain a comprehensive understanding of human interaction within the natural environment by taking courses in the social sciences, natural sciences and humanities.
+This interdisciplinary curriculum will allow you to evaluate current and emerging environmental problems and determine potential solutions.

-The Environmental Studies program offers both a Standard concentration and a Sustainability concentration, which studies the interdependency among physical, biological, economic and social systems.
+The Environmental Studies program offers a Standard concentration, which studies the interdependency among physical, biological, economic and social systems and a Sustainability concentration.
 The Sustainability concentration also offers an Urban Sustainability focus.

-You can earn a combined bachelor’s/master’s degree program in Environmental Studies and Sustainable Management.
-This program allows you to complete a bachelor’s degree and a graduate degree in five years.
+In addition we offer a combined bachelor’s/master’s degree program in Environmental Studies and Sustainable Management.
+This program allows you to complete a bachelor’s degree and a graduate degree in as few as five years.